-Spring in Saudi Arabia can be brisk, particularly in the north, where the temperature at night can drop to below 15 degrees.
-The central and southern regions are warmer, averaging around 20 degrees after nightfall.
-Rainfall is at its highest now, particularly in the central region and in the southwest over the Asir Mountains.
+Spring in Saudi Arabia can be brisk, particularly in the north, where the temperature at night can drop below 15 degrees C. The central and southern regions are warmer, averaging around 20 degrees after nightfall.
+Rainfall is at its highest during spring, particularly in the central region and in the southwest over the Aseer Mountains.

-Summer signals the start of rising temperatures across much of the country, with the exception of the comparatively mild highlands in the southwest.
-The early mornings and long evenings are more temperate with gentle winds, so take advantage of the warm seas to explore Saudi Arabia’s world-class dive sites, or try your hand at other watersports.
+With the exception of the comparatively mild highlands in the southwest, summer signals the start of rising temperatures across most of the country, with the average hovering around 45 degrees C. The early mornings and long evenings are more temperate, so take advantage of the warm seas to explore Saudi’s world-class scuba diving sites, or try sailing and snorkeling.

 Autumn brings gentler weather and cool breezes in both Saudi Arabia’s northern regions and the southwestern highlands.
-While daytime temperatures remain warm, evenings are mild and perfect for outdoor strolling along Jeddah’s waterfront, indulging in al-fresco dining, or visiting Al Ahsa’s cool desert springs.
+While daytime temperatures remain warm and can reach the 30s in early fall, evenings are milder and fit for outdoor strolling, especially along Jeddah’s waterfront, indulging in al-fresco dining or visiting Al Ahsa’s cool desert springs.

-Take advantage of Saudi Arabia’s beautiful winter weather to explore the Kingdom.
-The balmy days and cool nights are perfect for camping, rock climbing, or just exploring Saudi Arabia’s bustling cities and verdant highlands.
-You might even be lucky enough to see snowfall in the mountains of the northern regions, blanketing the slopes and desert sands.
+Take advantage of Saudi Arabia’s beautiful winter weather to explore the kingdom.
+The balmy days and cool nights are ideal for camping, rock climbing or exploring Saudi Arabia’s verdant highlands and bustling cities, from Riyadh to Jeddah.
+Average winter temperatures are in the teens, but visitors might be lucky enough to see snowfall in the mountains of the northern regions blanketing the slopes and desert sands.

 Don’t forget to pack a heavy jacket or coat as well as lotion, as Saudi winters can be dry.